 Eventually, these traits become detrimental to the caretaker’s mental and physical health.

 Are You a Caretaker?

-People who are overly empathetic, willing to put other’s needs before their own, perfectionistic, uncomfortable with conflict are generally vulnerable to becoming a Caretaker.
+People who are overly empathetic, willing to put others’ needs before their own, perfectionistic, and uncomfortable with conflict are generally vulnerable to becoming a Caretaker.

 A caretaker is someone who is willing to put their own needs and wants on hold to help and/or please someone else.

-They have a great aversion to feeling or expressing anger and are prone to being manipulated by fear and guilt, induced by the borderline person or by themselves.
+They have a great aversion to feeling or expressing anger and are prone to be manipulated by fear and guilt, induced by the borderline person or by themselves.

 If you grew up with a borderline person as a parent or sibling, you are more likely to pick up a partner with borderline personality because subconsciously they will seem familiar and comfortable.